The Most Haunted Houses of Savannah: The Hampton Lillibridge House

 The Hampton Lillibridge House Today

-Not to be dissuaded, Williams next invited a series of paranormal investigators, psychics, and other organizations to have a look at the property and see if they can do anything about the spooky residents.
-Exorcists including the American Psychical Research Foundation.
-They all agreed that paranormal activity has occurred within the house, but no one offered any ideas on how to rid the house of its unwanted guests.
+Not to be dissuaded, Williams next invited a series of paranormal investigators, psychics, and other organizations to have a look at the property and see if they could do anything about the spooky residents.
+Exorcists, including the American Psychical Research Foundation.
+They all agreed that paranormal activity had occurred within the house, but no one offered any ideas on how to rid the house of its unwanted guests.

 Other people since moved into the Hampton Lillibridge House after Jim Williams sold it.
 It still has a haunted reputation.
 Regardless, the Hampton Lillibridge is still a private residence.
 As such, it is not open to the public for visits or tours inside.